-Yes, in 2022 renewables costs rose including solar & wind.
+Yes, 2022 renewables costs rose hard in solar & wind.
 Still, it was far worse at fossils, where prices jumped inordinately.
-Renewables by comparison, were more moderately up, handily beating in unprecedented ways fossil fuels.
-Look at average fuel-only cost for natural gas-generated electricity (no CO_2 Fees) mid-2022, it rose to 0.23/kWh.
+Renewables by comparison, up more moderately, handily beat fossils in unprecedented ways.
+Look at the average fuel-only costs for natural gas-generated electricity (no CO_2 Fees) mid-2022, it rose to 0.23/kWh.
 That's 23 cents per kilowatt hour wholesale for just the fuel alone.
 Built gas plants in Europe were pricier to run - than was to build new onshore/offshore wind, or solar on free fuel.
 Gas fuel costs 2022 jumped to 540% pricier than 2020.
 Add carbon Fees like in Europe for 'once-cheap' so-called 'clean' (not) gas-fired power and it went >\$27 cents per kilowatt hour!
 4 to 6-fold more than solar & onshore wind 2022.
 No wonder renewables competing on an even-playing field were obvious choice.
 Thermals: coal, gas, nukes struggled too to stay cool, work in Summer 2022.
 That said big hydropower dams struggled as well, given droughts worldwide in 2022.

-Over a dozen years, 2010 to 2022, LCOE figures by 2022 had pretty much said it all.
-For electricity made from natural gas, costs had hit 23 cents per kilowatt hour fuel-alone, or 27 cents with a carbon Fee places like Europe.
-By comparison, best-case onshore wind was down near just 3 cents(!) thanks to 68% cost drops since 2010!
+Over a dozen years, 2010 to 2022, LCOE figure had pretty much said it all.
+For electricity made from natural gas, costs had hit 23 cents per kilowatt hour for fuel-alone, 27 cents on carbon Fee in places like Europe.
+By comparison, best-case onshore wind was down near just 3 cents(!) thanks to 68% cost drop since 2010!
 Solar PV best cost down near 5 cents on declines of 88%!).
-Offshore wind best case just 7 cents, on falls of 60%.
-Renewables enjoy free fuel, plus get generally cheaper over time to boot.
+Offshore wind best case at just 7 cents, on falls of 60%.
+Renewables enjoy their free fuel, plus get generally cheaper over time to boot.
 Was becoming No Contest.

-As for piped (Russian) gas, once EU's electricity path, suddenly it was a red letter of shame.
-Went from cheap & plentiful, for industrialized Germany - to unavailable, a new security risk.
-Any Russian gas-use suddenly a liability.
-Dire weakness.
-Energy Security hawks thus wanted all the non-Russian natural gas they could get, asap, even if LNG regasification vessels add fossil fuel infrastructure.
+As for piped (Russian) gas once EU's electricity path, suddenly it was a red letter of shame.
+Went from cheap & plentiful for industrial Germany - to unavailable, and a new security risk.
+Any Russian gas suddenly, was a liability.
+A dire weakness.
+Energy Security hawks thus wanted all the (non-Russian) natural gas they could get, asap, even if LNG regasification vessels added fossil fuel infrastructure.
 On the other hand, Climate hawks wanted immediately to move off all that.
 Go directly to new, zero-carbon infrastructure exclusively on clean energy paths and green hydrogen.
-To keep using any gas use at all, was a mutual suicide pact.
+To keep on with any gas was seen by the latter as a mutual suicide pact.

-Yet both sides concurred 2022: Germany/Europe no more can rely on Russia gas.
-Emphasized a new need, agreed on by all, for vastly more electricity Storage.
-(Electricity storage can be measured in power, so watts - or in energy, watts over time like megawatt/hours, and 95% of electricity storage had been pumped hydro: moving water between 2 elevations, power is by turbine size & elevation difference, & globally 165 GW could be stored.
-Or as energy, by how much water in reservoirs, and 2021 was 9,000 GW/hrs, or 9 TW/hrs).
-Anyway, all that pumped hydro storage capacity was capped: dams can't grow and best dam sites were taken.
-Electricity storage capacity that was once mainly pumped hydro - wasn't near enough, given intermittency & diversity of renewables.
-Electricity must be used immediately as made, or be stored, so new intermittent sun & wind demanded much new storage.
-Maybe green hydrogen, too.
-Storage & better grid key to magnitudes of clean energy growth.
+Yet both sides concurred: Germany & Europe no more could use any Russian gas.
+Emphasized a new need agreed on by all, for vastly more electricity Storage.
+(Electricity storage can be measured as power, so watts - or as energy, so watts over time like megawatt/hours - and 95% of electricity was stored as pumped hydro: moving water between 2 elevations, power by turbine size & elevation difference, & globally 165 GW could be stored.
+Or as energy, how much water was in reservoirs and 2021 it was 9,000 GW/hrs or 9 TW/hrs).
+Anyway the pumped hydro storage capacity was capped: dams can't grow and best dam sites were taken.
+Electricity storage capacity that once was mainly pumped hydro - wasn't now near enough given intermittency & diversity of renewables.
+Electricity must be used immediately as made, or be stored so intermittent sun & wind demanded much new storage.
+Maybe green hydrogen, for storage too.
+Storage & better grid key to unlock magnitudes of clean energy growth.